Python3-Training/PyQuest/README.md

 *Everything related to the question and answer database application is now here!*

 ## zGroup
-Created in May of 2020, here is the ever growing [Facebook group](https://www.facebook.com/PythonVideo/).
+Created in May of 2020.

 ## zVideos
 If you are new to Python - and a self-teacher - then [The PyQuest Primer](https://www.udemy.com/course/python-1000-the-python-primer/?referralCode=A22C48BD99DBF167A3DE) will show you how to use Python's **help system** to jump-start your very own DIY lessons.